Yuri05/Test20/V11/README.md

 ### Extension of Container Criteria in MoBi
-Container Criteria can be concatenated now not only by AND but also by OR operator This extension is partucularly used for the newly introduced **Container Criteria of local molecule parameters**
+Container Criteria can be concatenated now not only by AND but also by OR operator This extension is particularly used for the newly introduced **Container Criteria of local molecule parameters**
 <p align="center">
 <img src="https://user-images.githubusercontent.com/25061876/162804251-845290d2-0ac8-4a71-b62f-5acabb87345d.png">
 <img src="https://user-images.githubusercontent.com/25061876/162804399-3952afb9-d81f-477a-93de-3f4c91b7fee8.png">